zixinlee/GA-data-science/West-nile-virus/README.md

-# Predicting presence of West Nile Virus in mosquitos
+# Project 4: Predicting presence of West Nile virus in mosquitos

 ### Introduction